sana-rekbi/Twitter-Sentiment-Analysis-/README.md

   - Tokenization (splitting text into individual words)
 - The preprocessed text is then transformed into numerical features using the TF-IDF (Term Frequency-Inverse Document Frequency) method.
 TF-IDF helps represent the importance of words in a document relative to the entire dataset.

-### Modeling with Random Forest
-- The Random Forest algorithm is employed for the classification task.
-It is a robust ensemble learning method that combines multiple decision trees to improve the accuracy and prevent overfitting.
-- The model is trained on the transformed TF-IDF features to learn patterns in the data and predict sentiment labels.

 ### Deployment with Streamlit
 - An interactive web application is built using Streamlit, allowing users to input their own text and view sentiment predictions instantly.
 - The app makes the project user-friendly and accessible, providing a simple interface for testing the model with real-world tweets.